Mildataanalyst/TheDailyFeedingProgram-/README.md

 ## Required deployment configuration

-Keep the existing frontend environment variables configured in Railway/Vercel, including the deployed backend URL and any Redis/admin variables already used by the project.
+Keep the existing frontend environment variables configured in Railway/Vercel, including the deployed backend URL and any Redis/admin variables already used by the project.!